Graduate and Professional Certificate Programs

-Choose from one of 26 for-credit graduate certificate programs, or enroll in one of six professional development certificate programs offered by a research center or institute at the GW School of Business (GWSB).
+Choose from more than 20 for-credit graduate certificate programs or enroll in one of six professional development certificate programs offered by a research center or institute at the GW School of Business (GWSB).
 Many graduate certificates can be completed entirely online.

 - Artificial Intelligence